MySQL Monitoring Best Practices

 Check whether replication is consistently delayed or if it is intermittently delayed and then converges.

-In the former case, possible reasons include a very heavy update query being executed or a deadlock.
+In the former case, it is possible that a very heavy update query was executed or that there is a deadlock or other reason.

-In the latter case, if the number of queries is increasing, it is possible that the DB slave's performance is not keeping up.
+In the latter case, if the number of queries is increasing, it is possible that the performance of the DB slave is not keeping up.

 Metrics Acquisition Solution